nd996/viking-docs/docs/source/index.rst

    This project is under active development.

-**Viking** is a large, Linux compute cluster with many nodes, CPUs, GPUs and lots of storage and memory.
-It is housed in Sweden in the fabulous `EcoDataCentre https://ecodatacenter.tech/`_, which is one of the most sustainable data centres in the whole world!
+**Viking** is a large, Linux compute cluster with many nodes, CPUs, GPUs, lots of storage and memory.
+It is housed in Sweden in the fabulous `EcoDataCentre <https://ecodatacenter.tech/>`_, which is one of the most sustainable data centres in the whole world!

 Show Me the Numbers